rokath/trice/docs/TriceUserManual.md

 * **PLUS:**
   * Works reliable.
   * No file interface needed.
-  * *Trice* can connect over TCP localhost:19021 and display logs over RTT channel 0.
+  * Trice can connect over TCP localhost:19021 and display logs over RTT channel 0.
   * The open `jlink` CLI can be handy to control the target: `[r]eset, [g]o. [h]alt`
-  * No need to restart the **trice** tool after changed firmware download.
+  * No need to restart the Trice tool after changed firmware download.
 * **MINUS:**
   * Uses RTT up-channel 0 and therefore RTT up-channel 0 is not usable differently.
   * No down-channel usable.